czottmann/carlo.zottmann.org/2008-01-16-mini-review-mass-effect-xbox-360.md

 game on hardcore difficulty in a _“I have a job to do, get out of my way”_ kind of way.
 Short-tempered, gun-in-your-face attitude, not afraid to leave a crater.
 In short, for the most part I tried to play it like time actually mattered.
-This time I clocked in around 20 14 hours.
+This time I clocked in ~14 hours.
 And this time, my leading lady ended up ripping the clothes off one of her male subordinates.
 Oh, and she had freaky, surprising lesbian alien sex with some random NPC, without meaning to.